gershnik/modern-uuid/doc/uuid-usage.md

 > Do not use the **same** `clock_persistence` for different UUID types!
 The content and meaning of the `data` is different for each
 > and mixing them will produce very bad results.

+## Implementation details

+There are many implementation choices for generating time-based UUIDs of versions 1, 6 and 7.
+This section documents some of them but these are not contractual and can change in future releases

+For UUID version 7 the `rand_a` field is used to store additional clock precision using Method 3 of the [section 6.2](https://www.rfc-editor.org/rfc/rfc9562.html#name-monotonicity-and-counters) of the RFC.
+This extends the precision of distinct representable times to 1µs.
+The first 14 bit of `rand_b` field are filled with a randomly seeded counter using Method 1 of the same section.

+For UUID version 6 the `node` field is populated with a random value on each generation.
+The `clock_seq` field is filled with a randomly seeded counter using Method 1 of the [section 6.2](https://www.rfc-editor.org/rfc/rfc9562.html#name-monotonicity-and-counters) of the RFC.

+The actual granularity of the system clock is detected at runtime (unfortunately you cannot trust `time_point::period` on many systems).
+If the clock ticks slower than the maximum available precision for the desired UUID version then the unfilled rightmost decimal digits of the timestamp are filled by incrementing a counter for each generation.
+The counter is in the range `[0, max-1)` where `max` is the ratio of clock tick period to the desired precision (e.g. if the clock period is 1ms and desired precision is 1µs then `max` is 1,000).
+When the counter reaches `max`:
+- for version 1 the generation waits until the clock changes
+- for versions 6 and 7 the `clock_seq`/`rand_b` field is used to provide further monotonicity as described above.
+When the these counters are exhausted the generation also waits for a clock change.

+If the system clock goes backwards:
+- for version 1 the `clock_seq` is incremented by 1 modulo 2<sup>14</sup>
+- for versions 6 and 7 the monotonicity has been lost - there is nothing that can be done about it - so the `clock_seq`/first 14 bits of `rand_b` are initialized to a random number.

+On Unix-like systems upon `fork()` without `exec()` in the child process all the "static" state for all generators is reinitialized anew as-if on a new process start.
+Specifically this affects:
+- random number generator(s)
+- all `clock_seq`/first 14 bits of `rand_b` fields

+In a multithreaded environment generation of UUIDs is completely independent on different threads.
+That is, different threads behave similar to how different processes would with regards to the UUIDs they generate.
+If full monotonicity for UUID versions 6 or 7 across different threads is desired the generation and clock usage can be made synchronous by providing custom `clock_persistence` callback implementation.

+By default, if available, one of the system's network cards MAC addresses is used for version 1 UUIDs.
+If not available it is replaced by a random number (initialized once per process) as described in RFC 9562.
+You can change this behavior via `set_node_id` APIs.
+Alternatively, you can simply use UUID versions 6, 7 or 4.